KevinKra/Notes/certifications/aws/solutions_architect/combined_resource.md

 ### Questions

+1. For data storage, what is synchronous replication?
+1. For data storage, what is asynchronous replication?
-1. For data storage, what is the difference between Synchronous, Asynchronous, and Quorum-based replication?
+1. For data storage, what is quorum-based replication?
 1. What is RTO?
 1. What is RPO?
 1. Describe Backup and Restore.